General

 Starting a custom coin business can be overwhelming.
 There’s so much to do and think about; it can seem like a massive mountain to climb.

-When you start your business with a solid foundation, you can build your business from there.
-A good plan will help you start your business right, so you can anticipate challenges.
-Then, you can respond instead of constantly reacting.
+When you start your business with a solid foundation, you can build it from there.
+A good plan will help you start your business right, so you can anticipate challenges and respond instead of constantly reacting.

-If you want more tips to have a thriving business, check out these articles about marketing.
+If you want more tips on how to run a thriving business, check out these marketing articles.